Police say ‘Gossip Girl' actor Chanel Banks found safe, family insists she's still missing

 Singh said she has seen video and audio from body cam footage showing the woman found in Texas.
 She insisted the woman is not Banks.

 Banks played Sawyer Bennett in three episodes of "Gossip Girl."
-She also appeared on "Blue Bloods" and had a part in the movie "Twelve."
+She also appeared in "Blue Bloods" and had a part in the movie "Twelve."

 NBCLA has reached out to law enforcement authorities in Southern California and Texas for further details.